jafayassine03/Phishing-Awareness-Simulator/README.md

 random
 json
 os
+time

-📌 Example
+📌 Example Gameplay
 📩 Message 1 (Level 1):
 Your bank account has been locked!
 Click here...

+⏳ You have 8 seconds to answer!

 Is this phishing or legit? (p/l):

 ✅ Correct!
 🔥 Streak: 2 correct answers in a row!
+⚡ You earned a Power-Up!
 🧩 Game Mechanics
-Start with 3 lives
+Start with 3 lives ❤️
 Lose a life for each wrong answer
-Build a streak by answering correctly
+Build a streak 🔥 by answering correctly
 Every 3 correct answers → Level Up 🚀
-Game ends when:
-You finish all questions ✅
-OR lose all lives 💀
+Earn Power-Ups ⚡ every 2 correct answers
+⚡ Power-Ups

+Players can use power-ups to:

+⏱️ Add extra time
+❤️ Gain an extra life
+💡 Reveal a hint
+⏱️ Timer System
+Each question has a limited time to answer
+Running out of time counts as a wrong answer
-📊 Score System
+Adds realism and pressure to simulate real-life decision-making 📊 Score System
 Final score is displayed at the end
 Scores are saved in scores.json
-Last 5 scores are shown at the start
+Last 5 scores are shown at the start of each game
 🔥 Future Improvements
 🖥️ GUI version (Tkinter / PyQt)
 🌐 Web version (Flask / Django)
-⏱️ Timer / speed mode
-🧠 Smarter, AI-generated phishing examples
+🤖 AI-generated phishing messages (infinite content)
 🏆 Global leaderboard
-📧 Email-like UI simulation
+📧 Email-style interface simulation
+🎵 Sound effects & animations
+📱 Mobile-friendly version
 👨‍💻 Author

 Yassine